Innoss'B: 2013–2016: Innocent Vol.1, management woes, and standalone releases

+In an early 2013 interview with Radio Kivu1, Innocent announced his debut solo studio album, Innocent Vol. 1.
+The eight-track album was released by Interglobe Music on 17 July and included the previously released single "Neti Na Uh".
+Most of the album was performed in Lingala, marking a shift from the predominantly Swahili-language material associated with his earlier career in eastern DRC.

-On 5 May 2014, Innocent was invited by the Master Peace Foundation to Holland's Liberation Day for two consecutive concerts.
-He performed on stage with Dutch singer Roel Van Velzen at Park de Wezenlanden in Zwolle.
-In October of that year, Innocent ended his contract deal with Lady Nadia, citing incompetence and unprofessionalism.
-Innocent revealed that during her three-year managerial tenure, Maisha Soul only produced one music video, "I Can Be Your Blue Eyed Boy," which was only made possible through external support and not Lady Nadia's leadership.
+On 5 May 2014, he was invited by the Master Peace Foundation to perform at Holland's Liberation Day celebrations.
+He performed with Dutch singer Roel Van Velzen at Park de Wezenlanden in Zwolle.
+In October, Innocent ended his management contract with Lady Nadia, citing what he described as incompetence and unprofessionalism.
+He said that during her three-year tenure, Maisha Soul produced only one music video, "I Can Be Your Blue Eyed Boy", which he attributed to external support rather than her management.

-In February 2015, he released the single "Pola", which introduced his AfroCongo musical style.
-The song was produced by Eric Fonkodji Balume, known professionally as Djizzo, and directed by Achille Djibril Balume, who goes by the name Ach'B. Innocent teamed up with Werrason on the hit song "Eloko", which premiered in October 2015.
-The music video, recorded in Kinshasa, showcased a guest appearance by comedian Fiston Sai Sai.
-In February 2016, he took to the stage at the Amani Festival in front of thirty thousand people in Goma.
-In May 2016, he was featured in the track "First Lady" alongside X-Maleya, the Cameroonian makossa group.
-In October of that year, he debuted another single "Elengi", featuring Koffi Olomide.
-Sung in French, Lingala, and English, the song explores themes of love and prosperity, blending AfroCongo with various Afropop influences.
+In February 2015, he released the Djizzo-produced and Ach'B-directed "Pola", and later collaborated with Werrason on "Eloko", which premiered in October 2015.
+The song's Kinshasa-recorded video featured comedian Fiston Sai Sai.
+In February 2016, he performed at the Amani Festival in Goma before an audience of 30,000, and in May was featured alongside Cameroonian group X-Maleya on "First Lady".
+In October, he released "Elengi", featuring Koffi Olomide; sung in French, Lingala, and English, the song blended AfroCongo and Afropop influences and addressed themes of love and prosperity.

 2017–2018: Plus

-In March 2017, Innocent announced to Télé50 that his forthcoming five-track maxi single, Plus, was nearing its conclusive stages of production and slated for debut on 29 June.
-Issued by Maisha Soul Records, the maxi-single fused Congolese rumba with ndombolo and was supported by singles "Top Model", "Ozo Beta Mabe", "Lelo Lelo", "Mur", and "Mon Boulot".
-While working on plus, he also made a guest appearance on Anita Mwarabu's single "Bolingo Mabe".
-The music video for "Top Model", which premiered on 2 November, featured his fiancée Rebo Tchulo.
-It was followed by "Ozo Beta Mabe" on 1 February 2018, which showed Innocent dancing with his classmates in a school uniform in Kinshasa.
-The titular phrase "Ozo Beta Mabe," a colloquialism loosely translating as "you do harm," is a commentary on universal negative behavior.
-"Ozo Beta Mabe" garnered significant popularity in the DRC and across Africa and was viewed more than a million times on YouTube.
-"Lelo Lelo", infused with Congolese rumba and Afrocongo, features subtle hints of ndombolo that complement rather than overpower the sound.
-The song helped establish his name locally and was listed among Music In Africa's "Top 5 best rumba songs in 2018".
+In March 2017, Innocent told Télé50 that his five-track maxi-single Plus was nearing completion and scheduled for release on 29 June.
+Released through Maisha Soul Records, the maxi-single blended Congolese rumba, ndombolo, and AfroCongo, and was supported by "Top Model", "Ozo Beta Mabe", "Lelo Lelo", "Mur", and "Mon Boulot".
+During its production, he also appeared as a guest on Anita Mwarabu's "Bolingo Mabe".
+The "Top Model" video, which premiered on 2 November, featured his former partner Rebo Tchulo, while "Ozo Beta Mabe", released on 1 February 2018, featured Innocent dancing with classmates in school uniforms in Kinshasa.
+The song's title, a colloquial expression loosely meaning "you do harm", comments on negative behavior.
+It surpassed one million views on YouTube and gained popularity in the DRC and elsewhere in Africa.
+"Lelo Lelo", which blended Congolese rumba and AfroCongo with elements of ndombolo, was named among Music In Africa's "Top 5 best rumba songs in 2018".